SINTE GLESKA UNIVERSITY

 The Arts & Sciences Wounspe Wankatuya exists for two purposes, both of which are basic to the institution.
 The first is to provide culturally relevant four year and two year degrees (summarized below).
 The second purpose of the Arts & Science Wounspe Wankatuya is to serve other departments by offering courses required by those departments and the core curriculum.
 To this end, Arts & Sciences instructors teach composition, speech, literature, history, art, government, science, math and other humanities courses to all students.

-The Arts & Science Wounspe Wankatuya offers three 4 year degrees:
+The Arts & Science Wounspe Wankatuya offers two 4 year degrees:

 • Bachelor of Arts in Liberal Arts